leaf-node/kaya/README.md

 # Kaya

-Kaya is a BASH frontend for [restic](https://github.com/restic/restic), a modern incremental backup solution written in Go.
+Kaya is a BASH front end for [restic](https://github.com/restic/restic), a modern incremental backup solution written in Go.
 Kaya provides functionality similar to "pull" mode backups, but making use of restic's [rest-server](https://github.com/restic/rest-server) in append-only mode.